 This South Africa Walking Safari begins with a tour briefing at 06:30 am in Johannesburg and then we head east into the Mpumalanga Province.

 On day two, the morning is spent exploring the Blyde River Canyon, one of the most scenic areas of South Africa.
 We set off on a moderate hike that takes us down the rim of the canyon, offering scenic views of the Three Rondavels and the Blyde River.
 Blyde River Canyon is the second largest canyon in Africa, after the Fish River Canyon.
 It is quite possibly the greenest canyon on earth, due to its dense subtropical vegetation.
+Mpumalanga is a spectacular destination and, after lunch, we spend the afternoon rambling through the forests, admiring the waterfalls in this beautiful setting.

-Day three begins with an early morning game walk in the private reserve, with a local game ranger.
+Day four begins with an early morning game walk in the private reserve, with a local game ranger.
 Walking in the bush is a thrilling experience as we may encounter large mammals at any time.
 The game walk is also the best way to see the details of the bush up close, seeing animal tracks and signs of life, as well as smaller creatures and plants as we explore.

 In the evenings we relax around the campfire before retiring to our twin-share Meru tents with en-suite bathrooms.
 We are immersed in nature at the tented camp which is located in the Big Five Balule Private Game Reserve, forming part of Greater Kruger.